PhD defense of CarboPaT member Lea Pennacchioni

 The sciences encompassed by AGU are crucial for the health and well-being of our planet’s inhabitants.
 These awardees have contributed to both that understanding and the planetary health and well-being through their scientific advancements and outstanding service to the science and to AGU.

-Sergey will receive the prize at next AGU, American Geophysical Union Fall Meeting in San Francisco, USA on 09. - 13.
-December 2019.
+Sergey received the prize at next AGU, American Geophysical Union Fall Meeting in San Francisco, USA on 11th December 2019.

 4th meeting of the FOR 2125/2

 The members of the research unit FOR 2125 met at the Limes Hotel in Wehrheim from 10th to 11th October 2019.
 It has been the fourth meeting of the second funding period.
 PhD students and Postdocs presented their ongoing work and very new results for the projects of CarboPaT.
 Sandro Jahn successfully involves students in his research group at Cologne University and presented details from a Bachelor thesis about "Computer simulations of divalent cation invorporation in CaCO3".
 Thomas Schlothauer from TU Freiberg showed pictures and very impressive videos from the new rebuild shock wave laboratory in the mine "Reiche Zeche".
 He also introduced a new mineral and offered samples to investigate by the CarboPaT group.